ThomasMeissnerDS/BlueCast/docs/source/index.md

 #### Gaining extra performance

-By deault BlueCast uses Optuna's Bayesian hyperparameter optimization.
-However Bayesian methods give an estimate an do not necessarly find the ideal spot.
-Thus BlueCast has an optional GridSearch setting that allows BlueCast to refine some of the parameters Optuna has found.
+By default BlueCast uses Optuna's Bayesian hyperparameter optimization, however Bayesian methods give an estimate and do not necessarly find the ideal spot, thus BlueCast has an optional GridSearch setting that allows BlueCast to refine some of the parameters Optuna has found.
+This can be enabled by setting `enable_grid_search_fine_tuning` to True.
+This fine-tuning step uses a different random seed than the autotuning routine (seed from the settings + 1000).

 ```sh
 from bluecast.blueprints.cast import BlueCast